Paraguay Birding Tours

 Read More About Paraguay

-Bird reserves in Paraguay include Mbaracayú, San Rafael National Park, Cerrados de la Concepcion, Limoy Reserve and Kanguary Biological Station.
+Bird reserves which we often visit on our Paraguay birding tours include Mbaracayú, San Rafael National Park, Cerrados de la Concepcion, Limoy Reserve and Kanguary Biological Station.
 These parks can provide further tough-to-find South American species such as Robust Woodpecker, Helmeted Woodpecker, Saffron-cowled Blackbird, Vinaceous-breasted Amazon, White-winged Nightjar, Giant Snipe, and Ibera Seedeater (a potential new species).